Industrial-Shields/node-red-librpiplc/README.md

 ### <a name="analog-read"></a>1.
 Analog Read

 Reads the value from the specified analog pin.
-The Raspberry PLC model and input pin must be selected.
+You have to provide both the version and the model of the Raspberry PLC you are using.
+Then select an input pin.

 ![analog-read](https://user-images.githubusercontent.com/61695455/130433880-cc4007e6-60df-4f32-a01d-0aa74b52a5c7.png)

 ### <a name="analog-write"></a>2.
 Analog Write

-Writes an analog value (PWM wave) to a pin.
-The Raspberry PLC model, input pin and a value between 0 and 4095 must be set.
+Writes an analog value (a PWM wave) in the specified analog pin.
+You have to provide both the version and the model of the Raspberry PLC you are using.
+Then select an output pin and specify a value between 0 and 4095 (0-10V).

 ![analog-write](https://user-images.githubusercontent.com/61695455/130433860-c204c9e9-101b-4a5e-9ef9-c05293de6632.png)

 ### <a name="digital-read"></a>3.
 Digital Read
 Reads the value from a specified digital pin, either HIGH or LOW.
-The Raspberry PLC model and input pin must be selected.
+You have to provide both the version and the model of the Raspberry PLC you are using.
+Then select the input pin that will be read.

 ![digital-read](https://user-images.githubusercontent.com/61695455/130433842-ee026f14-8c37-4f69-99ba-fe1d5baa2b08.png)

 ### <a name="digital-write"></a>4.
 Digital Write
-Writes a HIGH or a LOW value to a digital pin.
-The Raspberry PLC model, input pin and value must be set.
+Writes a value to a specified digital pin.
+You have to provide both the version and the model of the Raspberry PLC you are using.
+Then select the input pin that will be written, and a value (either HIGH or LOW).

 ![digital-write](https://user-images.githubusercontent.com/61695455/130433826-61f2cbc8-9d93-4284-b1c4-7931d99da6d2.png)